MasonD-007/exampleportfolio/README.md

 ### Using The Template As Is

 If you wish to use the template as is (i.e. how it's seen in the demo), then all that's required is the `css`, `images`, `js`, `libs` folders and the `index.html` file.
 You would then add your content to `index.html` as needed and you're good to go!

+### Deploying to GitHub Pages

+Once you have your portfolio content ready (either by customizing the template or using it as is), you can easily deploy it online using GitHub Pages for free.
+Here's a general guide:

+1.  **Ensure your project is on GitHub:**
+    *   If you haven't already, create a new repository on GitHub and push your project files (including `index.html`, and the `css`, `images`, `js`, and `libs` folders) to it.
+    *   If you forked this repository, your code is already on GitHub.

+2.  **Configure GitHub Pages in your repository settings:**
+    *   Navigate to your repository on GitHub.
+    *   Click on the "Settings" tab.
+    *   In the left sidebar, click on "Pages" (under the "Code and automation" section).
+    *   Under "Build and deployment", for the "Source", select "Deploy from a branch".
+    *   Under "Branch", select the branch you want to serve your site from (commonly `main` or `master`) and choose `/ (root)` for the folder.
+    *   Click "Save".

+3.  **Access your live site:**
+    *   GitHub Pages will then build and deploy your site.
+This might take a few minutes.
+    *   Once deployed, the URL for your live site (e.g., `https://your-username.github.io/your-repository-name/`) will be displayed in the GitHub Pages settings.

+This setup assumes your `index.html` file is at the root of the selected branch.
+If you've followed the "Using The Template As Is" guidelines, your project structure should be compatible.
+For more detailed information, refer to the [official GitHub Pages documentation](https://docs.github.com/en/pages).

 ## Customization and Editing